HarshadRanganathan/scala-learning/Variables, Values & Types/README.md

 ## Mutable Variables

 An mutable variable is defined with `var` keyword.
-Can be re-assigned to new value.
+Can be re-assigned to new value of same type.

 ```sbt
 scala> var message = "Hello World"